demon-xxi/ryft-apidemo/README.md

 ### Import the project in Eclipse

-In Eclipse, use the "Import existing Maven projects" (File -> Import -> Maven) to create the project.
+If you are an Eclipse user, use the "Import existing Maven projects" (File -> Import -> Maven) to create the project.
 Maven will take care of properly setting up the classpath and downloading all the required dependencies.
 The entry point is com.metasys.ryft.DemoApplication and will by default start an embedded Jetty server on port 8989.